Spring Garden Revival

 Professional Plant Selection, Installation & Replacement Standards for Sustainable Gardens

-Plant selection in Milton should match site conditions: full sun (6+ hours), part shade (2-4 hours), or shade (<2 hours), and account for soil drainage and pH (5.5-6.5).
-Choose species hardy to -15 to -20°F and tolerant of 85°F+ summer highs.
-Prioritize MA natives such as New England aster, black-eyed Susan, bee balm, and coneflower, and select disease- and deer-resistant varieties.
-Install plants at the correct depth (crown at or slightly above soil), using a 50% native soil/50% compost mix, and mulch immediately (2-4 inches, with 2-3 inch clearance from stems).
-Space perennials 12-18 inches apart for air flow.
-Optimal planting times are late April-May (after frost) and September-early October (6-8 weeks before hard frost).
-Use nursery-grown, disease-free stock (#1 or #2 containers), and provide establishment care with deep watering 2-3 times weekly for the first month.
+Plant selection in Milton should match site conditions: full sun (6+ hours), part shade (2-4 hours), or shade (<2 hours), and account for soil pH (5.5-6.5).
+Choose hardy species for Zone 5b-7a (cold to -15 to -20°F, heat to 85°F+), prioritizing MA natives like New England aster, bee balm, and coneflower.
+Use disease- and deer-resistant varieties.
+Install plants at the correct depth, using a 50% native soil/50% compost mix, and mulch immediately (2-4 inches, with a 2-3 inch stem clearance).
+Space perennials 12-18 inches apart.
+Plant in late April-May or September-early October, avoiding heat waves or saturated soils.
+Select nursery-grown, disease-free plants in #1 or #2 containers, and provide establishment care with deep watering 2-3 times weekly for the first month.

 Stormwater Management & Pollinator Protection in Compliance with Milton's Environmental Initiatives

-Milton’s garden maintenance must comply with MassDEP Stormwater Standards and Clean Water Act MS4 requirements.
-Prevent fertilizer and pesticide runoff by following soil test recommendations, using slow-release products, and avoiding applications before heavy rain.
-Incorporate organic matter to improve infiltration and reduce runoff by 20-30%.
-Mulch beds with 2-4 inches of organic material to prevent erosion.
-Where feasible, integrate rain gardens to manage stormwater.
-Support pollinators by planting native species, maintaining diverse plantings, and leaving perennial stalks through winter.
-Coordinate with local pollinator initiatives and MA Audubon to enhance habitat connectivity.
-These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, supporting Milton’s sustainability goals.
+Milton complies with MS4 requirements under the Clean Water Act and MassDEP Stormwater Standards to prevent fertilizer and pesticide runoff.
+Best management practices include applying fertilizers based on soil tests, using slow-release products, and avoiding application before heavy rain.
+Incorporate organic matter to improve water retention and reduce runoff by 20-30%.
+Mulch flower beds with 2-4 inches to prevent erosion.
+Support pollinators by planting MA natives and leaving perennial stalks through winter.
+These practices contribute to carbon sequestration, air quality improvement, and urban heat island mitigation, aligning with Milton's sustainability and biodiversity goals.

 Municipal Coordination for Public Garden Maintenance & Community Beautification Programs